-Freshman year: The Foundations of the USAF I and II AFSC 110 (fall) and AFSC 111 (spring).
+Freshman year: Evolution: The Foundations of the USAF I and II AFSC 110 (fall) and AFSC 111 (spring).
 Each of these one-credit courses consists of approximately one hour of academic class each week.
-In combination, these two courses survey the history and organization of the Air Force, its benefits and opportunities, and leadership skills
+In combination, these two courses survey the roles of the Department of Defense and the U.S. Air Force in our society.

-Sophomore year: The Evolution of USAF Air/Space Power I and II - AFSC 210 (fall) and AFSC 211 (spring).
+Sophomore year: U.S. Air/Space Power I and II - AFSC 210 (fall) and AFSC 211 (spring).
 Each of these one-credit courses consists of approximately one hour of academic class each week.
 These two GMC courses survey the history of air power from the 18th century to the present.